oskarrough/slaytheweb/public/readme.md

 # Public

-This is the source of the game and UI.
+This is the full source code of the game _and_ UI.
+The folder is meant to be deployed as-is to any static web server.

-The folder is meant to be deployed to any web server as is.
+>  Note: the game logic does not concern with the UI

 Here's an overview of the contents: